flag-UK

 Titanic Hotel

-The reimagined Harland & Wolff shipbuilding headquarters, right outside Titanic Belfast, dramatic and timeless, home to 500 works of art, artefacts and photos from the grand old age of ocean travel.
+The reimagined Harland & Wolff shipbuilding headquarters, right outside Titanic Belfast, is dramatic and timeless, and home to 500 works of art, artefacts and photos from the grand old age of ocean travel.
 Even the standard rooms at the Titanic Hotel have Art Deco touches mixed with ship’s lanterns, imposing metalwork and a superking bed.
-Drawing Office Two [above, right], a huge room with curved, three-storey ceiling, is the hotel’s heart (and where Titanic was designed) with central bar and contemporary restaurant for dinner.
+Drawing Office Two [above, right], a huge room with a curved, three-storey ceiling, is the hotel’s heart (and where Titanic was designed) with a central bar and a contemporary restaurant for dinner.

 Europa Hotel

 Massive, modern 272-room hotel in the city centre.
-Europa Hotel is a symbol of Belfast’s rebirth –known as the world’s most bombed hotel, targeted 33 times from 1970 to 1994, it’s now stylishly contemporary after a big makeover.
+Europa Hotel is a symbol of Belfast’s rebirth – known as the world’s most bombed hotel, targeted 33 times from 1970 to 1994, it’s now stylishly contemporary after a big makeover.
 Perfect for pre-cruise sightseeing.

 – READ MORE: 7 enchanting British Isles islands to explore by cruise